Warning: This blog post (learning to dry camp) might make you a better human.

 Why not waste less because you've learned how much we waste?

-I'm not saying that boondocking and/or dry camping WILL change you, but it sure has the ability to open your eyes and teach you to be a better human.
+I'm not saying that boondocking or dry camping WILL change you, but it sure can open your eyes and teach you to be a better human.

-It will also help you to better understand your camper systems and teach you how to utilize them more efficiently.
+It will also help you understand your camper systems better and teach you how to utilize them more efficiently.

 How Will Dry Camping Make Me A Better RVer?